verrazzano/docs/content/en/docs/setup/install/prepare/platforms/OLCNE/nfs.md

 Complete the following steps to configure NFS storage in an Oracle Cloud Native Environment.

 1. Create an OLCNE cluster.
-See [OLCNE cluster](https://docs.oracle.com/en/operating-systems/olcne/1.1/start/intro.html).
+See [Getting Started with OLCNE](https://docs.oracle.com/en/operating-systems/olcne/1.7/start/hosts.html#hosts).

    The cluster must have at least 3 worker nodes.